-- In standard English, a double negative is when a sentence contains two negative words to emphasize denial or opposition.
+In standard English, a double negative is when a sentence contains two negative words to emphasize denial or opposition.
+They should be avoided in formal writing because they can make your writing unclear.

 A double negative is when a sentence contains two negative expressions.
-They’re only acceptable if you’re singing “I can’t get no satisfaction” by 💿 The Rolling Stones.
-Other than that, they have no place in formal writing, and we’ll tell you why.
+Although they’re acceptable when you’re singing “I can’t get no satisfaction” by The Rolling Stones, they should not be used in formal settings.

 Negative words express opposition to an idea or action, and while the use of one is sufficient, two can cause confusion.